mauvaisetroupe/ea-design-it/docs/lifecycle.md

 <span class="fs-2">Not Implemented</span>{: .label .label-red }
 By default, all objects are displayed, but it is possible to indicate a date in the optional time filter.
-Thus, by indicating the current date, it is the As-Is architecture that will be displayed, while by indicating a date in the future, it will be the To-Be architecture.
-This approach, which requires only one repository to store objects from the past, present and future, is clever
+By indicating the current date, the As-Is architecture is displayed.
+To-Be architecture can be displayed by indicating a date in the future.
+This approach requires only one repository to store objects from the past, present and future.